 The Megabass PopMax Topwater Fishing Lure has a dozen color pattern options that are all extremely detailed.
 This means you can effectively fish in muddy or clear water and maximize your chances of success in both situations.
 Each of the Megabass PopMax Topwater Fishing Lures are 3.25” in length and have a specialized hard-carved design by legendary Japanese bass lure maker Yuki Ito.

-This lure is geared toward catching larger fish since it is slightly bigger than the Megabass Pop-X. The lure’s unique gill structure actually takes in water and releases it through another chamber that creates small bubbles along the surface, which are typically a dead giveaway to large bass that a fish is struggling and can be a very easy meal.
-The water travels into the gills and through the lure’s body where it is released on the side chambers, making it appear to have a splashing and chugging action instead of merely skipping across the surface like some other poppers are designed to.
+This lure is geared toward catching larger fish since it is slightly bigger than the Megabass Pop-X. The lure’s unique gill structure takes in water.
+It releases it through another chamber that creates small bubbles along the surface, which are typically a dead giveaway to large bass that a fish is struggling and can be a very easy meal.
+The water travels into the gills and through the lure’s body, where it is released on the side chambers, making it appear to have a splashing and chugging action instead of merely skipping across the surface like some other poppers are designed to.

-When the lure is paused during the retrieve, the water continually drains out and causes the lure’s head to slowly rise as it fills with air, making it look like a bait fish that’s raising its head to get a better look at what’s in front of it, or feeding on small creatures along the water surface.
+The water continually drains out when the lure is paused during the retrieve.
+It causes the lure’s head to slowly rise as it fills with air, making it look like a bait fish raising its head to get a better look at what’s in front of it or feeding on small creatures along the water’s surface.
 These impressive design elements make the Megabass PopMax Topwater Fishing Lure my clear-cut choice for the best popper lure on the market today.

 2. Booyah Prank Topwater Popper